 Currently, the app is utilized in the work routines in the participating rescue stations.
-Within an interventional trial, we will assess the app's usability, acceptance, effect on communication with foreign-language patients, and effect on information collection.
-We hope that our tool contributes to better and safer provision of paramedic care for foreign-language patients.
-We also plan to have the app evaluated and discussed by patient representatives with language skills in the supported languages.
+Within an interventional trial, we will assess the app's usability, acceptance and effect on communication with foreign-language patients and information collection.
+We hope that our tool contributes to a better and safer provision of paramedic care for foreign-language patients.
+We also plan to have the application evaluated and discussed by patient representatives with language skills in the supported languages.

-Due to the COVID-19 pandemic, we upgraded the app with COVID-19-relevant questions covering associated symptoms and important information as well as phrases to communicate self-protection measures.
-The marketed version of the app has been released and is available for Android and iOS as "aidminutes.rescue (COVID-19)" in various app stores.
+Due to the COVID-19 pandemic we have upgraded the app with COVID-19-relevant questions covering associated symptoms and important information as well as phrases to communicate selfprotection measures.
+The marketed version of the app has been released and is available for Android and iOS as "aidminutes.rescue (COVID-19)" in various appstores.